 There’s more to St. Patrick’s Day than corned beef and green beer.
 It’s a great reason to have fun and celebrate with the ones you love — Irish or not.
 There are so many ways to create some family fun for St. Patrick’s Day.
 Here are several St. Patrick’s Day activities you can enjoy as a whole family, from preschoolers to older kids to adults!
 If you are looking for St Patrick’s Day activities at home, 6 out of 7 of these will fit that bill and are a great way to enjoy this fun holiday.

-7 Lucky St Patricks Day Activities For Preschoolers, Older Kids, And Parents
+7 Lucky St Patricks Day Activities For Kids And Adults

 There are so many fun St. Patrick’s Day activities for families.
 Young children may enjoy sensory activities where they can become familiar with the shamrock shape and play with the colors of the rainbow.
 Older children may enjoy a St. Patrick’s Day Craft.
 And then there are plenty of St. Patrick’s Day ideas that will keep all ages happy like decorating a shamrock cookie or having a dance party.
 Here are some of my favorite St. Patrick’s Day activities that I hope you enjoy.